 Based on Investopedia’s definition of net importer, a country whose total value of all imported goods is lower than its value of all exports is said to have a positive trade balance or surplus.

-In 2015, China incurred the highest trade surpluses with the following countries:
+China incurred the highest trade surpluses at the expense of the following countries.

 These positive cashflow streams clearly indicate China’s competitive advantages with the above countries, but also represent key opportunities for China to develop country-specific strategies to optimize its overall position in international trade.

-China placed 149 corporations on the Forbes Global 2000 for 2015.
-Below is a sample of the major Chinese export companies that Forbes included:
+China placed about 150 corporations on the Forbes Global 2000.
+Below is a sample of the major Chinese export companies that Forbes included.

 - Dongfeng Motor Group (cars, trucks)